 For many in the U.S., budgeting for homeownership can seem especially overwhelming for singles that only have their income to work with.
 Don’t worry, you’re not alone.
-According to the National Association of REALTORS®’s 2016 Profile of Home Buyers and Sellers, 24% of home buyers were single.
-Even though dual income home buyers tend have more financial resources, there are some great options available for single income home buyers.
+According to the National Association of Realtors (NAR), more than one in four of today's homebuyers are single.
+Even though dual-income homebuyers tend to have more financial resources, there are some great options available for single-income homebuyers.

 Calculate homeownership costs